dvirha9/Book-Finder/README.md

 ##  Project Status

 This project is currently in development.
 Users can search for books and find relevant results.
-Functionality to view more data is in progress.
+Functionality to view more data is in progress.<br>
+You may visit current version at https://dvirha9.github.io/Book-Finder/

 ## Screenshots
 ![Landing Page](https://i.ibb.co/z7CBJS9/book-search-landing.png)